 Lohar did worry for her jobless sons’ futures but believed that as a successful maize farmer with the skills acquired in the last few years, she can do even better.
 “Maize farming has supported us during this low-income and very critical period.
 I shall continue maize cultivation and hope to increase our lease in land next year,” said a visibly triumphant Lohar.

 Today, along with her husband and a new-found entrepreneurial spirit, she hopes to keep Debodutta and her older son closer to home.
 After lockdown restriction were eased, she invested about Rs.12,000 (roughly US$165) into maize cultivation and set up two stalls by the national highway next to the farm to sell green maize cobs again alongside her family.
 They made back almost double their investment from less than one acre and she plans to keep the excess as dry grain for the poultry feed mill.
 A budding entrepreneur full of confidence, Lohar now plans to start a small grocery shop with a loan in the coming months.

 A few years ago, many women from these tribal areas in Odisha did not even step out of their houses and villages.
 They were reluctant to go to the market or the bank – anywhere away from the familiarity of their home.
-Today, through the opportunities afforded by government economic development programs and collaborations such as the one with the International Maize and Wheat Improvement Center’s (CIMMYT) Cereal Systems Initiatives for South Asia project (CSISA), these women have established themselves as successful maize farmers and entrepreneurs.
+Today, through the opportunities afforded by government economic development programs and collaborations such as the one with the International Maize and Wheat Improvement Center’s (CIMMYT) Cereal Systems Initiative for South Asia project (CSISA), these women have established themselves as successful maize farmers and entrepreneurs.